Let Down: When ERP Isn’t Enough or OCD Comes Back

 ERP can be life-changing — but for some, it doesn’t feel like enough.

 Many people in my research described feeling under-supported by the limits of standard therapy.
 Weekly sessions couldn’t always match the intensity of their OCD, leaving them to face powerful symptoms with little day-to-day structure or guidance.
-Others spoke about the heartbreak of relapse — the shock of symptoms returning after a period of real progress.
+Others spoke about the discouragement of relapse — when symptoms returned after a period of real progress.

 For some, the disappointment came from believing they were “done” with OCD, only to find it resurfacing months later.
-That return often brought confusion and doubt.
+That return often brought confusion and doubt about what recovery really means.

 Why This Happens

-Relapse can also add to the sense of being “let down.”
+Relapse can also contribute to feeling “let down.”
 OCD naturally waxes and wanes (Sharma & Math, 2019), so flare-ups are common — sometimes years later — yet many people aren’t given a relapse-prevention plan.
-Without clear guidance, a resurgence of symptoms can feel like therapy “didn’t work” rather than a normal part of recovery.
+Without clear guidance, a return of symptoms can feel like therapy “didn’t work,” rather than a normal part of long-term management.

-And finally, some people face added risks that make higher-intensity treatment more likely.
-Research shows that factors such as severe depression, being without a partner, and lower quality of life can predict the need for more intensive care (du Mortier et al., 2021).
-This means effective treatment often needs to go beyond ERP alone, incorporating support for mood, relationships, and overall functioning to sustain progress long term.
+Finally, certain factors can increase the likelihood of needing more intensive support.
+Research shows that severe depression, being without a partner, and lower quality of life can predict the need for higher-intensity treatment (du Mortier et al., 2021).
+This means that effective treatment often needs to address broader wellbeing — including mood, relationships, and functioning — alongside ERP to sustain progress.

 What Can Help

-When ERP feels like “not enough,” the solution isn’t to give up — it’s to find the right level of support and make a plan that keeps you moving forward.
+When ERP feels like “not enough,” the solution isn’t to give up — it’s to adjust the level of support and plan for long-term progress.

 Here are some things that might help in therapy: